Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 ## An introduction to testing concepts

-There are many ways to test software, such as assertions, exceptions, unit tests, integration tests, and regresson tests.
+There are many ways to test software, such as assertions, exceptions, unit tests, integration tests, and regression tests.

 * **Exceptions and assertions**: While writing code, `exceptions` and `assertions` can be added to sound an alarm as runtime problems come up.
-These kinds of tests, are embedded in the software iteself and handle, as their name implies, exceptional cases rather than the norm.
+These kinds of tests, are embedded in the software itself and handle, as their name implies, exceptional cases rather than the norm.
 * **Unit tests**: Unit tests investigate the behavior of units of code (such as functions, classes, or data structures).
 By validating each software unit across the valid range of its input and output parameters, tracking down unexpected behavior that may appear when the units are combined is made vastly simpler.
 * **Integration tests**: Integration tests check that various pieces of the software work together as expected.